 The kinds of fates that are hidden behind the term “emigration” can be evidenced with the aid of the thousands of emigration documents of the Foreign Currency Authority which are found in the Hesse Government archives in Wiesbaden.

-The Sternberg Family
+The Family of Max Sternberg

 The history of the Sternberg family from Herborn makes clear the kind of abuse that was attached to emigration.
 The Sternberg family possessed, in the High Street of Herborn, a ready to wear clothing business that was doing well.